Receiving a notice of unsatisfactory progress

 - show that you can successfully complete your course within the maximum duration.

-You’ll also need to provide supporting documentation.
-If your supporting documentation isn’t available by the due date, let the faculty know when you’ll be able to provide it.
+You may also provide supporting documentation.
+If your supporting documentation isn’t available by the due date, let the faculty know when you’ll be able to provide it before the 10-day deadline.

 Supporting documentation must be in English or accompanied by a translation by an accredited translator (e.g. NAATI in Australia).
 You won’t have to provide original documents unless your faculty specifically asks you to.